CoFH/cofh.github.io/docs/fractionating-still/index.md

 in the output tank.
 Auto-output for items occurs whenever the machine finishes processing an amount of fluid, or every 32 ticks (1.6 seconds) if the machine is inactive.

+A basic fractionating still can automatically output fluids at a maximum rate of 100 mB/t, and can automatically output up to 8 items at a time.
+These amounts can be increased by upgrading the machine to a higher [tier](#tiers).

 Which sides correspond to which tanks/slots and whether auto-output is enabled can be configured using the Configuration tab in the machine's GUI.